utdlug/lug-site/README.md

 Installation
 ------------
-Assuming the current code isn't broken, you can run it by `npm install` and then `node app.js`.
-After that, make sure to grab the webirc submodule using `git submodule update --init` inside this repo.
+To install, use `npm install` and then `node app.js` to run it.
+When the server launches, three ports will open: the https site, a http redirect listener, and the IRC client.

 Todo
 ------------